Great Train Wreck of 1918: Approach

 Both trains required the use of a single-track section approximately 10 mi long in the western portion of Davidson County.
 According to contemporary practices, the inbound train (No. 1) retained the right-of-way.
 Thus, the railroad dispatch informed the crew of the opposing (No. 4) train that they were to stop in the double-track section if they did not visually identify the passing No. 1 before they reached the interlocking tower known as "Shops Junction", where the single-track section began.
 The term "Shops" referred to the railroad's massive repair and refueling shops including its largest roundhouse.

 While train No. 4 traversed the double-track section, the conductor delegated the responsibility of identifying No. 1 to the remainder of the crew.
 While collecting tickets, the conductor mistook the sound of a passing switch engine with empty passenger cars as No. 1.
 The crew either made the same error or were negligent in properly identifying the train.

 As No. 4 approached the interlocking tower at Shops Junction, tower operator J. S. Johnson showed a clear signal from the tower's train order signals, indicating all was clear.
 As he stopped to record the train in his logs, Johnson noticed that there was no entry showing that the opposing train No. 1 had passed.
 Johnson reported to the dispatcher who telegraphed back, "He meets No. 1 there, can you stop him?"
 Johnson sounded the emergency whistle, but there was no one at the rear of No. 4 to hear it.
 The train passed on the assumption that the clear train order board indicated that the line ahead was clear.
 Also, the engineman and conductor failed to visually inspect the train register at Shops Junction to ascertain as to whether No. 1 had yet arrived.
 That was required by operating instructions issued by the railroad's management prior to the wreck.

 Collision

 Shortly after 7:20 a.m. the two trains collided at Dutchman's Grade near White Bridge Road.
-It is estimated that the westbound train was traveling at about 50 mph, while the Nashville-bound train was running at 60 mph.
+It is estimated that the Memphis-bound train was traveling at about 50 mph, while the Nashville-bound train was running at 60 mph.
 Many of the wooden cars were crushed or hurled sideways.
 The sound of the collision could be heard two miles (3 km) away.

-It was to have been the last trip for the engineer of the Nashville-bound train before his retirement.
+It was to have been the last trip for the engineer of the Nashville-bound No. 1 train before his retirement.